-Local authorities are the main providers of social housing or ‘housing authorities’ for people who cannot afford to buy their own homes.
+Local authorities are the main providers of social housing (or housing authorities) for people who cannot afford to buy their own homes.
 Local authority housing is allocated according to eligibility and need.
 Rents are based on the household’s ability to pay.

-Important changes brought in by these Regulations include:
+Important elements of these Regulations include:

 In order to qualify, you must be eligible for social housing and you must be in need of social housing.

 Foreign nationals: you must have a legal right to remain in the State on a long-term basis.
 Detailed rules are contained in Circular Housing 41/2012 (pdf).

 To be regarded as eligible for social housing you must satisfy the income criteria.

 You must also show that you do not have suitable alternative accommodation.